yale-mgt-656-fall-2020/about/dev-environment.md

 be using Git for version control.

-Your development environment can either be on your personal computer or you can use a
+Your development environment can either be a
 [AWS Cloud9](https://aws.amazon.com/cloud9/) environment
-provided by the instructor (including the cost 😉).
+provided by the instructor (including the cost 😉) or your personal computer.
 There are tradeoffs between these.
 Setting up your personal computer is a wonderful learning experience.
 However, it can be sometimes be challenging.

-You are free to use either your computer or Cloud9.
-If you'd like a Cloud9 environment, you need only tell the instructor.
-An announcement will be made in class.

-Below, you will find documentation on how to get started on mac, windows, and Cloud9. **Unless you are feeling cocky, we recommend you use cloud9 during the Fall 2020 semester because, with social distancing it will be difficult for us to troubleshoot problems you encounter on your local computer.)
+Below, you will find documentation on how to get started on cloud9, mac, and windows. **Unless you are feeling self-assured, we recommend you use cloud9 during the Fall 2020 semester because, with social distancing it will be difficult for us to troubleshoot problems you encounter on your local computer.)
+The options are mutually
+exclusive: if you're using Cloud9, you don't need to follow the instructions for Mac or Windows and vice versa.

 ### Cloud9